NedAmarril/eosiopowcoin-autominer/README.md

 # eosiopowcoin-autominer
 An automatic Miner for POW

-You will need to run the miner locally, do not worry, it is simple.
+You will need to run the miner locally, do not worry, it is simple

 Go to your C Directory